opendatadiscovery/odd-platform/docs/Features.md

 >>> *Do we have some guides for  these integrations?*
 ## ML Experiment Logging
 The Platform helps track and compare your experiments.
 It enables you to:
-* Explore a list of your experiment's entities (tables, **smth else?**) using the **Groups** section
+* Explore a list of your experiment's entities (tables, *smth else?*) using the **Groups** section
 * Log the most successful experimtnes by adding the **Custom metadata**.

 >>> *What is pre-defined section under the Custom one?
 Is it important to inform what kind of metadata can we add (value, date, bool)?
 Is it ok to mention lineage here?*
 ## Pipeline monitoring and alerting
-Running pipelines are easier with manageable parameters available in ODD.
+Running your pipelines are easier with manageable parameters available in ODD.
 For example, you may track modifications of your dataset using a revision history option.
 Also the Platform represents metadata of your entities such as table structure, field type, description and versions.
 ### Alerting
 In the Platform you may find two types of alerts:
 * Notifications for cases when somthing goes wrong with entities you assigned to as an owner